 Making the Most of Undersink Storage Space

-The undersink storage area can be difficult when it comes to getting the most use out of this kitchen storage space.
+The undersink storage area can be difficult when it comes to getting the most use out of this kitchen space.
 The obstructions under the sink, like the pipes, garbage disposal and the under side of the sink, give you odd and difficult-to-reach spaces.
-Further, there’s not much undersink storage space, unless you’ve got a huge kitchen, so it’s important to use every inch.
+Further, there’s not much undersink storage space.
+So unless you’ve got a huge kitchen, it’s important to use every inch.

 The undersink space is typically an overlooked storage opportunity because organizing this limited space can be tricky, but not impossible.